Sjögren's disease: Genetic predisposition

 The genetic locus most significantly associated with primary SS is the major histocompatibility complex/human leukocyte antigen (MHC/HLA) region, as demonstrated by the preliminary results of the first genome-wide association study.
-This study included data from a discovery cohort of 395 patients of European ancestry with primary Sjögren's syndrome, and 1,975 healthy control individuals, and from a replication study that comprised 1,234 cases and 4,779 healthy controls.
+This study included data from a discovery cohort of 395 patients of European ancestry with primary Sjögren's disease, and 1,975 healthy control individuals, and from a replication study that comprised 1,234 cases and 4,779 healthy controls.
 Associations with polymorphisms located at six independent loci were also detected; IRF5, STAT4, BLK, IL12A, TNIP1, and CXCR5.
 This also suggested the activation of the innate immune system, notably through the IFN system, B-cell activation through CXCR5-directed recruitment to lymphoid follicles and B-cell receptor (BCR) activation involving BLK, and T-cell activation owing to HLA susceptibility and the IL-12-IFN-γ-axis.

-Patients of different ethnic origin carry different HLA-susceptibility alleles, of which HLA-DR and HLA-DQ are involved in the pathogenesis of Sjögren's syndrome.
-For example, patients from Northern and Western Europe and from North America show a high prevalence of B8, DRw52, and DR3 genes.
+Patients of different ethnic origins carry different HLA-susceptibility alleles, of which HLA-DR and HLA-DQ are involved in the pathogenesis of Sjögren's disease.
+For example, patients from Northern and Western Europe and North America show a high prevalence of B8, DRw52, and DR3 genes.
 HLA class II alleles are associated with the presence of specific subsets of autoantibodies, rather than with the disease itself.
-Autoantibodies refer to the loss of B-cell tolerance leading to production of antibodies directed against diverse organ-specific and organ nonspecific antigens.
+Autoantibodies refer to the loss of B-cell tolerance leading to the production of antibodies directed against diverse organ-specific and organ-nonspecific antigens.
 Association between HLA and SS is restricted to patients with anti-SSA/Ro or anti-SSB/La antibodies.
 Seropositivity for anti-Ro and anti-La is associated with greater severity and longer duration of disease, and findings of their high abundance from the salivary glands of Sjögren's patients suggests their imperative role in the pathogenesis of SS.

-Beyond genetics, epigenetic abnormality related to DNA methylation, histone acetylation, or microRNA expression probably has a key role in the pathogenesis of autoimmune diseases, including Sjögren's syndrome, though research in this area is very limited.
+Beyond genetics, epigenetic abnormality related to DNA methylation, histone acetylation, or microRNA expression probably has a key role in the pathogenesis of autoimmune diseases, including Sjögren's disease, though research in this area is very limited.